-In this paper, visual appearance is used to retrieve images from database which are similar to a query image.
 The visual appearance of an image is characterized here using the shape of the intensity surface.
 The images are filtered with Gaussian derivatives and geometric features are computed from the filtered images.
 The geometric features used here are the image shape index (which is a ratio of curvatures of the three dimensional intensity surface) and the local orientation of the gradient.
 Two images are said to be similar if they have similar distributions of such features.
 The images are, therefore, ranked by comparing histograms of these features.
-The method is demonstrated with a database of about 1500 grey levels images of objects such as cars, faces, apes and other miscellaneous objects and a second database of about 2000 images.
-It is then shown that the technique may be scaled to retrieve a database of about 63000 trademark images from the US Patent and Trademark Office.
+Recall/Precision results with this method is tabulated with a database of about 2000 trademark images.
+Then multi-modal retrieval is demonstrated on a collection of 63000 trademark images.

 The rest of the paper is organized as follows.
 Section 2 provides some background on the image retrieval area as well as on the appearance matching framework used in this paper.
 Section 3 surveys related work in the literature.
 In section 4, the notion of appearance is developed further and characterized using Gaussian derivative filters and the derived global representation is discussed.
-Section 5 shows how the representation may be scaled to retrieve images from a database of about 63,000 trademark images.
+Section 5 shows how the representation may be scaled for multi-modal retrieval from a database of about 63,000 trademark images.
 A discussion and conclusion follows in Section 6.